fomightez/Jupyter-desktop_with_pymol_plus_extensions/README.md

 There's software availabe that extends PyMOL's abilties and features.
 For example, [psico](https://pymolwiki.org/index.php/Psico) is a python module which extends PyMOL with many commands.
 I have made this separate repo as a playground for adding such extensions.
 In addition to that one, I have added  [rna-tools](https://github.com/mmagnus/rna-tools) as well.

+From the psico module, presently [load_aln](https://pymolwiki.org/index.php/Load_aln) and [xfit](https://pymolwiki.org/index.php/xfit) are ready-to-use.
+These additions add the ability to open an alignment file and view it in the sequence viewer.
+You can also do a fit according to it.
+Example with the steps and commands to run is [here](https://pymolwiki.org/index.php/Load_aln).
+Note that the addition of this module means `save` and `fetch` become 'overloaded with extra abilities as described [here](https://pymolwiki.org/index.php/Psico#Initialization) unless you use the `psico.init` approach specified there when importing.

 -----